-OBJECTIVE NUMBER 1.6: Protect Food Safety
+Objective Number 1.6: Protect Food Safety

-A safe food supply is a major concern to all consumers and, as such, is critical to the economic health of our agricultural community.
-Food borne pathogen outbreaks, the use of chemicals in growing and storing crops, the use of antibiotics and hormones in raising poultry and livestock, and the use of radiation to prolong the shelf-life of our food are types of issues that worry consumers who are concerned about food safety and its long-term impacts on their health.
+The lack of consumer confidence in food can be costly to the agricultural community.
+The use of chemicals in growing and storing crops, the use of antibiotics and hormones in raising poultry and livestock, and the use of radiation to prolong the shelf-life of our food are types of agricultural practices that worry consumers who are concerned about food safety and its long-term impacts on their health.
+The public is also concerned about the impact of agricultural chemicals on the environment.
+Air, soil and water quality problems can result from the unsafe application and disposal of agricultural chemicals.
+A viable agricultural industry requires a sustainable regulatory framework promoting economic viability and environmental safety.